 Note: Countries with a population of more than 250 000 will report on this indicator by broad age groups, in the Spectrum HIV estimates file.
-Results are imported from the final Spectrum file into the Global AIDS Monitoring reporting tool, alongside all other Spectrum-estimated indicators I. Reporting on cities and other administrative areas of importance will still be done in parallel, using the Global AIDS Monitoring reporting tool.
+Results will be obtained directly from the final national Spectrum file, alongside all other Spectrum-estimated indicators.
+Reporting on sub-national data for the indicator will be done in the Global AIDS Monitoring reporting tool.
+If a country has sub-national estimates developed using Naomi, these data will be obtained directly from the final Naomi file.